HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 Reporting to our Service Manager, this technician will be dispatched to several customer homes per week for routine maintenance, service calls, installs, change-outs, and emergency repairs.

-The technician will work among a team of eight other install and repair techs to sell HVAC service contracts to new, one-time customers and maintain relationships with existing service and maintenance customers.
+The technician will work as part of a team of eight other install and repair technicians to sell HVAC service contracts to new, one-time customers and maintain relationships with existing service and maintenance customers.

 Outline all the tasks you expect the successful HVAC technician to perform once they join your team.
 Here are the most common HVAC technician responsibilities: